ByteDance developing Clubhouse-like app for China amid copycat rush: sources

 But similar apps in China are expected to take on Chinese characteristics that will accommodate censorship and government oversight.

 The app requires real name registration, a trait Lizhi CEO Marco Lai says is key in China.
-The company also employs staff to listen to conversations in every room and deploys artificial intelligence tools to weed out “unwanted” content, such as pornography or politically sensitive issues.
+Audio livestreaming companies in China employ staff to listen to conversations in every room and deploy artificial intelligence (AI) tools to weed out “inappropriate” content, such as pornography or politically sensitive issues, he said.

+A Lizhi spokeswoman said Zhiya uses humans as well as AI tools to regulate public conversations on the platform.

 The app was briefly taken down by Chinese regulators in 2019, but reinstated after Lizhi made rectifications.